schlae/graphics-gremlin/verilog/README.md

 * cga\_vgaport.v: This module takes RGBI digital video from the scan doubler and turns it into numbers that drive the resistor ladder DAC connected to the VGA port.
 It produces CGA brown instead of dark yellow.

 Other miscellaneous files include:
-* cga.hex and hgc.hex: character ROM
+* cga.hex and mda.hex: character ROM
 * gremlin.pcf: The pin constraints file that determines what signals are tied to what pins on the FPGA
 * isavideo\_t.v: A sloppy test bench that I used to validate and troubleshoot the rest of the logic.
 * is61c5128\_t.v: A behavorial Verilog model of the SRAM chip.